• Engineer and cameras

 Integration with Other Security Systems:

 It’s important for CCTV systems to integrate with existing security measures.
 Features like Flame Detection Cameras can link with intruder and fire alarm systems, improving security by detecting threats early.
-Additionally, integrating access control and other security systems creates a unified setup, streamlining monitoring and boosting overall operational efficiency.
+Additionally, integrating sophisticated access control systems and other security systems creates a unified setup, streamlining monitoring and boosting overall operational efficiency.
+This unified approach is a growing trend as we look at commercial security trends, where interoperability between different safety hardwares is becoming the industry standard.

 HD CCTV camera